ABI-Software/sparc-discover-elastic-testing/README.rst

 ````````````````````````````````````````````````````````````````
 Contextual Information providing details of the data such as scaffold cannot be found in the dataset despite the presence of a scaffold.
 In short, a file with the additional mimetype - application/x.vnd.abi.context-information+json is missing.
+Action: Check if a file annotated with contextual information is present in the manifest file.
+Check if the search engine is up-to-date.

 .. _ObjectErrors: